 Harry immediately shed his clothing and took a hot shower.
 Feeling immensely better he came out and found a pair of dark blue pajamas lying on the bed.
 He put them on to find they fit perfectly and then crawled into the bed that felt so wonderfully soft and warm.
 He quickly fell asleep.

 Severus checked on Harry before retiring and saw he was burrowed under his blanket and sound asleep.
 He shut off the overhead light, but left a small lamp burning dimly in case Harry needed to get up, he wouldn't trip over or run into anything.

 He went to sleep as soon as his head hit the pillow and once again he found himself once again sitting on the swing next to Lily in their neighborhood park.
 "Thanks, Sev, for rescuing Harry.
 I know he'll be much happier living with you than with Petunia."

-"I'm going to talk with Harry about becoming his guardian and if he's agreeable we'll go to Wizarding Child Services today and get the paperwork started."
+"I am going to talk with Harry about becoming his guardian and if he is agreeable we will go to Wizarding Child Services today and get the paperwork started."

 "Sev, you're already Harry's guardian and godfather.
 You and Alice were my first choices for guardians and godparents for him.
 James forbade me naming you of course, but I did it anyway because I knew you could protect Harry better than anybody else."